Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 This framework is a national assessment of the impact and quality of research in UK universities.
 Read some of St George's examples of leading research.

-Read about the international impact of the research being conduct by St George's scientists.
+Read about the international impact of the research being conducted by St George's scientists.

 Dr Pia Ostergaard and Dr Kristiana Gordon are investigating the genetic roots of primary lymphoedema, a condition that causes parts of the body to swell.